vitorgalvao/tape/README.md

 ## Supported software

-Run `tape list` or check the [definitions](https://github.com/vitorgalvao/tape/tree/main/Definitions) to see what’s supported.
+Run `tape list` to see what’s supported.

 ## Contributing